EVENT: Neuroendo Celebrate!

 - Travel grant and accomodation deal

 Are you starting out in your neuroendocrinology career?
 Do you have a fantastic project you’re working on?
 Would you like feedback and input from some of the leaders in the field?
-Come along to our ECR symposium.
+Come along to our ECR symposium, aimed at ECRs and open to all BSN members.

 With three themed panel sessions and a lunchtime poster session, this ECR symposium will see 50 ECR delegates and eminent neuroendocrinologists meet for a day of discussion, learning and celebration.
 To mark 30 years of the JNE, the day aims to foster the next generation of neuroendocrine researchers and future journal contributors.